scaleway/terraform-provider-scaleway/website/docs/d/instance_server.html.markdown

 - `state` - The state of the server.
 Possible values are: `started`, `stopped` or `standby`.

 - `cloud_init` - The cloud init script associated with this server.
-Updates to this field will trigger a stop/start of the server.

 - `user_data` - The user data associated with the server.